zachallaun/ex_janus/README.md

 <!-- MDOC -->

-Flexible and composable authorization for resources defined by `Ecto` schemas.
+Flexible and composable authorization for resources backed by `Ecto` schemas.

+This library hopes to provide a small, flexible, and relatively low-level API for handling authorization with minimal magic.
+Janus tries to make as few decisions for you as possible, concentrating on answering these two questions:

+1. Can this _actor_ perform this _action_ on this _resource_?
+2. What are all of the _resources_ that this _actor_ can perform this _action_ on?

 ## Example: Forum